 Local Public Health Grant: The Local Public Health Grant provides funding to community health boards and tribal governments in Minnesota.

-Annual Reporting: Each year, Minnesota community health boards report data on programs, activities, and resources, to help monitor the health of the state-local public health partnership.
+Local Public Health Act annual reporting: Each year, Minnesota community health boards report data on programs, activities, and resources, to help monitor the health of the state-local public health partnership.